Ruby on Rails 🚇

 end

-Decorators logic is meant to be used solely in backend-related areas e.g. other models, asynchronous jobs, form objects, services… When in need to format data for a view, use a presenter instead.
+Decorators are meant to be used solely in backend-related areas e.g. other models, asynchronous jobs, form objects, services… When in need to format data for a view, use a presenter instead.

 Forms